+Franklin University Switzerland offers scholarships based on academic merit and financial need.
 In order to be considered for need-based financial aid, students must apply.
-Procedures vary based on program and citizenship.
-Use the links below to find the instructions that apply to your specific case.
-For assistance or more information, contact firstname.lastname@example.org.
+For assistance or more information, contact email@example.com.

 U.S. Citizens and Legal Residents

-For students who are U.S. citizens or permanent residents:
+For students who are U.S. citizens or eligible non-citizens:

 - Review and accept your award in our, student aid portal, Net Partner.
 Login instructions will be emailed to all admitted students.
 Students can decide to share login information with their parents.